 (1) If the notes priced today, J.P.
-Morgan Securities Inc., which we refer to as JPMSI, acting as agent for JPMorgan Chase & Co., would receive a commission of approximately \$12.00 per \$1,000 principal amount note and would use a portion of that commission to allow concessions to other dealers of approximately \$2.00 per \$1,000 principal amount note.
-The actual commission received by JPMSI will depend on market conditions on the pricing date.
-In no event will the commission received by JPMSI, which includes concessions to be allowed to other dealers, exceed \$15.00 per \$1,000 principal amount note.
+Morgan Securities Inc., which we refer to as JPMSI, acting as agent for JPMorgan Chase & Co., would receive a commission of approximately \$20.00 per \$1,000 principal amount note and would use a portion of that commission to allow selling concessions to other dealers of approximately \$2.00 per \$1,000 principal amount note.
+The other dealers may forgo some or all of their selling concessions.
+The actual commission received by JPMSI may be more or less than \$20.00 and will depend on market conditions on the pricing date.
+In no event will the commission received by JPMSI, which includes concessions to be allowed to other dealers, exceed \$25.00 per \$1,000 principal amount note.
 See "Underwriting" beginning on page PS-21 of the accompanying product supplement no. 18-I.